 Step 4: Data enrichment and final evaluation

-To obtain the most specific and helpful results, utilize as much variable data as possible, addressing the three crucial aspects of data quality: Coverage, Accuracy, and Information richness.
+To obtain the most specific and helpful results, address the three crucial aspects of data quality: Coverage, Accuracy, and Information richness.
 The best approach is to compare data samples from different vendors, take into account approximately 100 transactions and identify differences in the provided information.
 Subsequently, evaluate the accuracy and richness of data from each provider.
 For more information, read our article about why data quality matters.

 How to approach PoC according to size

-Simple sample sharing with duration of 1-3 weeks, minimal effort on the bank's side.
+Simple sample sharing with a duration of ~1 week, minimal effort on the bank's side.

-Typical goals: Direct Comparison of multiple solutions (including internal).
-Data richness insight (e.g. categorization granularity, GPS accuracy)
+Typical goals: Direct comparison of multiple solutions (including internal).
+Data richness insight (e.g. categorisation granularity, GPS accuracy).

-Advantages - Possibility of partially testing data accuracy and richness.
+Advantages: Possibility of partially testing data accuracy and richness.
 Relatively short time frame and low costs.
-Manual sample boost witch high impact on results.
+Manual sample boost with high impact on results.

 Disadvantages: Not possible to test real coverage, the sample is not representative of typical operations.